minthemiddle/powered-by-wordpress/Readme.md

 Nonetheless, there are voices claiming that WordPress would not be suitable for professional websites beyond blogs.
 Here is a collection of currently about 30 high-quality sites and CMSes to counter this impression.

 The notion is `Name (Alexa Ranking, Geography)`. `(N/A)` is used for Alexa Ranking when the WordPress instance is in a subdirectory or subdomain and Alexa outputs the parent's ranking.
-Parent ranking must be in the TOP 1 million.
+Parent ranking must be in the global TOP 1 million.

   * [WordPress Powered Sites](#wordpress-powered-sites)
     * [Top 5](#top-5)